Hackers Stole a Casino's High-Roller Database Through a Thermometer in the Lobby Fish Tank - Slashdot

 the Max Headroom hacker is still unknown

 IoT devices not on their own VLAN?
-(Score:2)
+(Score:3)

 Why the hell should a fish tank thermometer have any sort of network access to where customer data is stored?
 Their IT staff should be re-vetted for competence.